aryna-yukhnevich/dev/README.md

 **Note**: e-mail address must be verified in AWS SES.
 - in the `delivery_method` parameter, enter the delivery method name (specified in the general settings).
 - in the `monitoring_group` parameter, enter the monitoring group name (specified in the monitoring groups settings).
-- in the `alerts`, indicate whether this recipient would like to receive alerts on failed runs(true/false).
+- in the `alerts`, indicate whether this recipient would like to receive notifications on failed runs (true/false).
 - in the `digest`, indicate whether this recipient would like to receive Daily Digest (true/false).

 ### 5. [Optional] Provide Replacements for Rlaceholders <a name="provide-replacements-for-placeholders"></a>